 Orangutans are solitary mammals that require large amounts of land, although females will occasionally socialize with neighboring females.
 Females require 6 square miles of land, while males require a much larger territory.
-Unfortunately, the more land they require, the more limited a species is to where they can live.
-Therefore, the less amount of rain-forest that is available, the less orangutans that are able to live in the wild.
+Unfortunately, the more land they need, the more limited a species is to where they can live.
+Therefore, the less amount of rain-forest that is available, the fewer orangutans that can live in the wild.

-Chimpanzees live as a community in African rain forests, grasslands, and woodlands.
+Chimpanzees live as a community in African rainforests, grasslands, and woodlands.
 As many as four or five dozens may live together at one time.
-They usually sleep in trees where they build nests of leaves, and spend most their waking time swinging from tree to tree and eating fruits, plants, insects, and sometimes eggs or meat.
+They usually sleep in trees where they build nests of leaves and spend most of their waking time swinging from tree to tree and eating fruits, plants, insects, and sometimes eggs or meat.
 Although they are mostly tree-dwellers, they walk efficiently both upright and on all fours where they do knuckle-walking.

 Chimpanzees, along with many of the other ape species, use tools in their everyday life.
 Chimpanzees will smash nuts with stones and use sticks to reach insects.
 They are also able to learn some basic human sign language.

 They generally grow about 4 to 5.5 feet tall, weighing 70 to 130 pounds.
 They can live up to 45 years in the wild.
 Although, much like most of the rain-forest creatures, their greatest enemy is the destruction of their habitat.

-Gorillas are yet another endangered animal that can be found in the rain-forest.
+Gorillas are yet another endangered animal found in the rain-forest.
 They are also known as the great ape due to their massive size and massive strength.
-They are able to bench press 4600 pounds!
+They can bench press 4600 pounds!
 They usually are dark in color with black fur that covers everywhere except their face, hands, and rear.